Saleable Pricing

 Now that we have arrived at the value and asking price of our home from looking at the sold and available comparables separately, we have essentially looked at the properties that we can reasonably assume that the buyers will consider and compare alongside our home.

-If we are pricing our home at around £1,300,000-£1,400,000, does this mean that we are looking to sell for around that price?
+Does pricing at the saleable price mean that we are looking to sell for that price?

 No, that is certainly not the purpose of saleable pricing.
 The pricing strategy is not about selling our home for less than its true market value.